1st Division League - Intermediate to Advanced (Ages 13 to Adult)

 About 1st Division League

 Laser Sporting is surprisingly athletic and a huge amount of fun.
 The difference between League and regular Laser Tag, is that you get to experience Laser Tag as part of an organised 5 person team.
 Your team will develop good communication and technical skills throughout the 10 week season to become a cohesive unit by finals time.

-1st Division League caters for intermediate and advanced skill levels.
-It is recommended that players begin in the Wednesday night Newcomers League for a season before entering the 1st Division League on Tuesday nights.
-If you cannot make Wednesdays, feel free to enter straight into 1st Division.
+1st Division League caters for beginner to advanced skill levels.
 The learning curve is steep, but you will be learning from the best in the business!